saccosj/SuicideAttemptCodes/README.txt

 3. /R/ subfolder: contains R scripts to execute functions.

-4. DESCRIPTION.TXT: A basic description of the included R package.
+4. DESCRIPTION: A basic description of the included R package.

+5. NAMESPACE: a file to import/export required functions.

-5. README.TXT: a manifest of package contents, being read right now.
+6. README.TXT: a manifest of package contents, being read right now.

 ####Install SuicideAttemptCodes package###